Amutheezan/amutheezan.github.io/_posts/2021-05-30-futurebus+.md

 <strong> Disclaimer !!! </strong>
 <br>

-I have implemented a simple verification for Futurebus+ cache coherence protocol as a part of assignment for <strong>COSC 6385</strong> course in University of Houston.
+In this post, I share a simple verification for Futurebus+ cache coherence protocol as a part of an assignment for <strong>COSC 6385</strong> course at the University of Houston.
 </p>

 ## Initial Setup & Steps